GRCDEV/ArduSim/help/deployment.md

     sudo systemctl daemon-reload
     sudo systemctl start start.service

 Check the content of the file */home/pi/Desktop/Ardusim.log* to be sure that the service is working fine.
-If the service fails or behaves unexpectedly, stop the service an repeat the previous commands, but the first, until the service works fine.
+If the service fails or behaves unexpectedly, stop the service an repeat all the previous commands but the first, until the service works fine.
 Then, use the following command to enable the service on startup:

     sudo systemctl enable start.service